 The Doctor of Philosophy degree requires a minimum of sixty-five hours of course work plus nine hours of dissertation.
-The goals of this program are (1) to improve the quality of instruction at higher education institutions; (2) to develop teachers who encourage inquiry and creative production; (3) to develop teachers who are scholars; (4) to provide teachers with strategies for adult learners; and (5) to develop researchers with multidisciplinary and interdisciplinary perspectives.
-Graduates from this program may expect to teach at the higher education level such as in departments of educational psychology or curriculum and instruction, at church-related institutions, and at community colleges; coordinate centers for professional development and continuing education in colleges, private education level; and develop field-based adult based education programs.
+The goals of this program are (1) to improve the quality of instruction and research at higher education institutions; (2) to develop teachers who encourage inquiry and creative production; (3) to develop teachers who are scholars; (4) to provide teachers with strategies for adult learners; and (5) to develop researchers with multidisciplinary and interdisciplinary perspectives.
+Graduates from this program may expect to teach at the higher education level such as in departments of educational psychology or curriculum and instruction, medical schools, at church-related institutions, and at community colleges; coordinate centers for professional development and continuing education in colleges, private education level; develop field-based adult based education programs; become evaluators in public schools; and become researchers in research and development centers.
 Up to twelve hours may be transferred upon petition approval.